StefanScherer/dockerfiles-windows/registry/README.md

 Run your own Docker Registry in a Windows Docker container.

-As with TP5 there is still a problem contacting containers from your Docker host locally (see [issue #253](https://github.com/Microsoft/Virtualization-Documentation/issues/253) for some details), I suggest to use two TP5 machines for now.
+As with Windows Server 2016 there is still a problem contacting containers from your Docker host locally (see [issue #253](https://github.com/Microsoft/Virtualization-Documentation/issues/253) for some details), I suggest to use two Windows Server 2016 machines for now.

 ## Create a folder on your host

-On the first TP5 we setup a local folder to persist your images.
+On the first Windows Server 2016 we setup a local folder to persist your images.

 ```
 mkdir C:\registry